MayurSoneji/CSS-buttons/README.md

 Now that we have a brief insight as to what a button should look like, lets start creating one ourselves.

-There is an online tool which I would like everyone to go to and just design a button, this website generates the CSS for you rather than you having to do it.
-Although it does generate the code for you, take note as to what each line does... it is pretty much a tool in which you can learn.

 ## HTML and a Button Tag?

 Simply enough, there is a tag for a button...
 Any guesses as to what?

 # `<button type="button">`Click Me!`</button>`

+## CSSify the button

+There is an online tool which I would like everyone to go to and just design a button, this website generates the CSS for you rather than you having to do it.
+Although it does generate the code for you, take note as to what each line does... it is pretty much a tool in which you can learn.

 > http://css3buttongenerator.com/